 While there, visit the Winterfest Village Pavillion, where you’ll have a marshmallow-topped hot chocolate, and meet St. Nick himself.

 There is also an Ocean City Christmas Parade where visitors see horses, festively themed floats, antique cars, and marching bands.

 Chestertown is one of Maryland’s oldest towns with attractive brick sidewalks, antique shops, delectable restaurants, historic buildings and excursions, and picturesque vistas of the Chester River.

 History buffs can visit the Kent County Civil War Monument in Monument Park.
 The park, which is located on High Street, includes a Civil War trail as well as a monument that includes the names of Maryland’s soldiers who served in the Union and Confederate armies.

 Walking tours are offered around Downtown Chestertown if you want to go back in time and learn about life before the Revolutionary War.
 After the chilly walk, the tour ends with a cup of tea at White Swan Tavern.

 Chestertown is proud of its farm-to-fork cuisine.
-The town offers many delectable restaurants such as 98 Cannon Riverfront Grill, Uncle Charlie’s Bistro, and The Kitchen at the Imperial.
+The town offers many delectable restaurants such as Uncle Charlie’s Bistro and The Kitchen at the Imperial.

 Don’t let the cold bother you and head to High Street and Cross Street for some shopping.
 Unique bookstores, antique shops, boutiques, and more can be found here.